Nachtraven/nachtraven.github.io/about.md

 ---

-Founder of H13 - Working on Dyopter a tracker integrated into your bicycle light [dyopter.com](https://dyopter.com/) 2026 - Ongoing
+Founder of [H13](https://h13.be/) working on automation and on Dyopter - a tracker integrated into your bicycle light [dyopter.com](https://dyopter.com/)
+2026 - Ongoing

 ***